seifer44/Minecraft-RAMdisk-startup-script/README.md

 # Minecraft-RAMdisk-startup-script
 Run Minecraft from a RAMdisk while preserving the files on a HDD.

 This has been ran on CentOS 6.5+.
 This should work on other Linux distributions.
-You may need to edit SELinux permissions for scheduling rsync in the crontab.

 This script has been built off of the Minecraft Wiki startup script (located here: http://minecraft.gamepedia.com/Tutorials/Server_startup_script ).